 - Home Depot, In-Stock: Both the inexpensive, generic in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.

 - Lowe's, In-Stock: Its house brand, Kitchen Classics, uses particle board for cabinet boxes.

-- Kraftmaid: This popular cabinet company liberally uses MDF for cabinet boxes, but it does have an option for all plywood construction as an upgrade for an extra cost.
+- Kraftmaid: This popular cabinet company liberally uses MDF for cabinet boxes.
+But Kraftmaid also does have an option for all plywood construction as an upgrade for an extra cost.

 - 27Estore: This Las Vegas-based online retailer of Euro-styled cabinets uses MDF for its boxes, though it does have an extra cost upgrade for birch plywood.